Understanding PhD Entry Requirements in the UK

 A special case may be made if an applicant does not have a typical formal qualification.
 For example, if you have extensive professional experience in a relevant area, it might make up for a lack of previous academic qualification.
 However, this is down to the discretion of the PhD supervisor and / or university, and they might ask you to undertake extra study.

-A research institution will only admit students who they believe will complete the PhD to a high standard and within the time limit.
-Prospective doctoral researchers should also have a demonstrable interest in the area of study.
+A research institution will only admit students they believe can complete the PhD to a high standard and within the allotted time limit.
+To assess your suitability, a PhD supervisor will consider:

 In most circumstances, a PhD student will need to be a resident of the country in which the research is being completed at the time of study, or hold a relevant visa.